This well, 52m deep and designed to help withstand sieges, is almost 1000 years old and its magnificent staircase spirals around the...

 The Jumma Masjid, the mosque inside the fort, was converted from a palace in the 15th century by Gujarat Sultan Mahmud Begada and has a...

 Close to the Jama Masjid (which is inside the Uperkot Fort) are 2nd century AD Buddhist caves , an eerie three-storey carved complex –...

 Jay Ambe Juice Centre

-Something different: this restaurant has a lovely garden setting near Jyoti Nursery and beneath Girnar Hill, and reasonable Jain,...
+Something different: this restaurant has a lovely garden setting next to Jyoti Nursery on the eastern side of town, and serves...

 Uparkot Fort information

 This ancient fort is believed to have been built in 319 BC by the Mauryan emperor Chandragupta, though it has been extended many times.
-In places the walls reach 20m high.
+In places the ramparts reach 20m high.
 It’s been besieged 16 times, and legend has it that the fort once withstood a 12-year siege.
-It’s also said that the fort was abandoned from the 7th to 10th centuries and, when rediscovered, was completely overgrown by jungle.
+The views over the city and east to Girnar Hill are superb, and there are a number of interesting sights within its walls.

 Close to the mosque is a set of Buddhist caves , not actually caves but monastic quarters carved out of the rock about 2000 years ago.
 The three-storey complex is quite eerie and the main hall contains pillars with weathered carvings.

 The fort has two fine step-wells both cut from solid rock.
 Adi Kadi Vav , named after two slave girls who used to fetch water from it, is 41m deep and was cut in the 15th century.
 Navghan Kuvo , 52m deep and designed to help withstand sieges, is almost 1000 years old and its magnificent staircase spirals around the well shaft.